Why I Still Love My Sabai Sofa After Two Years (Review)

-I don’t remember where I first learned about Sabai, but it was about the time my husband and I were in the market for a new couch.
-Nine months into the pandemic, our secondhand World Market sofa was quite literally sagging beneath the weight of the world (and our bums).
-Even before then, the cushions were lumpy and lived in, thanks to however many owners had loved the sofa before we snagged it off Marketplace (I’ve learned it’s better not to ask).
-At the end of 2020, after carrying and comforting us through too many Zoom calls and anxious news coverage, it was time to accept the inevitable: we were tired, and our couch was tired too.
+I don’t remember exactly where I first heard about Sabai, but it was around the time my husband and I were searching for a new couch.
+Our secondhand World Market sofa was seriously sagging from years of use, and before that, the cushions were already lumpy and well-worn, thanks to however many owners had loved it before we found it on Marketplace (some things are better left unasked).
+It was clear that both we and our couch were ready for an upgrade.

-If you know me in real life, you know that I rarely buy something new.
-I have an issue with price tags. (“I’m sorry, a new bedframe costs how much?”)
-I also prefer furniture that tells a story; vintage and secondhand pieces feel so much warmer and cozier to me—like I’m living in an old library.
-I like filling my home with items that are unique and not readily available in a box store.
+If you know me, you know I rarely buy new things.
+I have a hard time with price tags (“Wait, a new bedframe really costs that much?”), and I prefer furniture that feels lived-in and full of character; vintage and secondhand pieces have a warmth to them, like living in an old library.
+I love filling my home with unique finds that you won’t see in every store.

 “The company also cares about how the couches are made and what they are made from.”